iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 - **Running** - Iterative Studio expects to receive live metrics and plots for these experiments.
-- **Completed** - Iterative Studio does expect to receive any more updates for these experiments.
+- **Completed** - Iterative Studio does not expect to receive any more updates for these experiments.
 Once the experiment concludes, live metrics or plots will no longer be displayed for the experiment.
 You are expected to persist the final results in Git.
 TODO: confirm if this statement is correct.

 - **Stopped/Error** - These experiments stopped due to some error.